 In fact, 87 percent to 90 percent of seniors 65 and older say they regularly take prescription drugs, compared to 67 percent of people aged 50 to 64.

 And on average, those who report regularly taking prescription drugs say they use an average of four different prescriptions each day.
 In one survey, more than 12 percent used 10 prescriptions or more weekly.

-Perhaps even more alarming, a recent study found that the number of older Americans who take three or more brain-affecting medications has more than doubled in a decade.
-The biggest increase was found in rural areas where the rate of doctor visits more than tripled among seniors taking combinations of drugs such as opioids, anti-depressants, tranquilizers and anti-psychotics.
+Certain medications that affect the brain are included on the Beers list, due to increased risks such as falls, loss of memory and increased confusion.
+Perhaps even more alarming, a 2017 study found that the number of older Americans who take three or more brain-affecting medications has more than doubled in a decade.
+The biggest increase was found in rural areas where the rate of doctor visits more than tripled among seniors taking combinations of drugs such as opioids, antidepressants, tranquilizers and antipsychotics.

-Although the numbers may seem miniscule on a percentage basis, they represent significant populations of seniors.
-So in 2004, 0.6 percent of doctor visits by people over the age of 65 involved three or more central nervous system-affecting drugs.
-By 2014, that ratio was 1.4 percent.
-Applying that to the entire U.S. senior population, older adults made 3.68 million doctor visits a year related to their taking three or more brain-affecting drugs.
+Although the numbers may seem minuscule on a percentage basis, they represent significant populations of seniors.
+In 2004, 0.6 percent of doctor visits by people over the age of 65 involved patients taking three or more central nervous system-affecting drugs.
+By 2014, that rate was 1.4 percent.
+Applying that to the entire U.S. senior population, older adults taking three or more brain-affecting drugs made 3.68 million doctor visits a year.

 “The rise we saw in these data may reflect the increased willingness of seniors to seek help and accept medication for mental health conditions — but it’s also concerning because of the risks of combining these medications,” said Donovan Maust, the study’s lead author and a geriatric psychiatrist at Michigan Medicine, the U-M academic medical center.

 Half the time, according to the study, these drugs were prescribed in the absence of formal diagnoses justifying the drugs’ use.

 Side Effects Lead to More Prescriptions